Electrical Safety · 2–5 min toolbox talk

 Key Hazards

-- Arc flash from improper contact
+- Arc flash or burns during improper access

 2–3 Minute Talk Script